UK to begin talks on return hubs for failed asylum seekers

 The Italian scheme was intended to provide offshore processing for migrants, but that plan has been held up by legal action.

+Edi Rama, Albania’s prime minister, appeared to rule out being a host to the UK scheme.

+“We have been asked by several countries if we were open to it, and we said no, because we are loyal to the marriage with Italy and the rest is just love,” he told reporters at a press conference held alongside Sir Keir.

-While in Tirana, the Prime Minister is also expected to announce further cooperation with Albania on tackling illegal migration and organised crime alongside his Albanian counterpart Edi Rama.
+While in Tirana, the Prime Minister is also expected to announce further cooperation with Albania on tackling illegal migration and organised crime alongside his Albanian counterpart.

 This is set to include plans to help ensure returned migrants stay in Albania rather than try to enter the UK again – the so-called “revolving door problem”.